Porcelain Veneers in India: The Definitive Patient Guide (2026)

 Yes.
 Veneers do not need to cover all teeth — many patients treat only the most visible upper front teeth (typically 6–8).
 The treated teeth are shade-matched to the adjacent untreated teeth.
 Professional whitening of the untreated teeth before veneer placement is often recommended to ensure a cohesive result.

 Ready to explore whether veneers are right for you?
-Visit our cosmetic dentistry and veneers treatment page to book your smile assessment at Dazzle Dental, Bandra West or Kemps Corner.
+Visit our cosmetic dentistry and veneers page or explore a full smile makeover at Dazzle Dental, Bandra West or Kemps Corner.

 First Published On